 2. Dress appropriately.
 No need to wear formal clothes, but make sure you’re presentable for the judges who will be watching.
 “Smart-casual” or “business-casual” should do it.

-3. Record videos in a direction that makes sense.
-It’s OK to use your smartphone to record your audition.
-Make sure you use the camera direction that makes the most sense for your instrument.
-For example, violins, violas, flutes etc should record horizontal videos and cellos, basses, clarinets etc should record vertical videos.
-We want to be able to see as much of you and your instrument as possible!
+3. It’s OK to use your smartphone to record your audition.
+You don’t need professional equipment.
+Feel free to use whichever video orientation makes sense for your instrument and room setup (horizontal or vertical videos).
+We want to be able to see as much of you and your instrument as possible.

 4. Leave enough distance between yourself and the camera, so that a reasonable posture is appreciated on screen: If you’re standing, you should be seen at least from the waist up.
 If you’re sitting, your entire posture should be in the frame.